1.6 Installing eDirectory

 -b port to bind

 Sets the default port number on which a particular instance should listen on.
 This sets the default port number on n4u.server.tcp-port and n4u.server.udp-port.
-If an NCP port is passed using the -b option, then it is assumed to be the default port and the TCP and UDP params are updated accordingly.
+If an NCP port is passed using the -b option, then it is assumed to be the default port and the TCP and UDP parameters are updated accordingly.

 NOTE:-b and -B are exclusively used.